30. November 2017 – 13:01

 My heart grows daily and even though the days here are incredibly long, intense and exhausting, I am full of joy.

 Even the Sunday Karma Yoga work is kind of fun.
 Today I had the pleasure of cleaning the dining room.
-Not only that the community activity was nice and we as a group of course also progressed quickly, but also the aspects of karma yoga, such as the selfless activity without attachment and with serenity.
+Not only that the community activity was nice and we as a group progressed quickly, but I also like also the aspects of karma yoga, such as the selfless activity without attachment and with serenity.

-The weekend remains to recharge your batteries on the banks of the Ganges, prepare the next yoga lessons and internalize the new knowledge.
+The weekend remains to recharge my batteries on the banks of the Ganges, prepare the next yoga classes and internalize the new knowledge.